SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie said, "I'll be right back, I need to use the bathroom," before walking to the bathroom.

-Applejack seized the moment to ask, "when are you going to tell Fluttershy how you feel?"
+Applejack seized the moment to ask, "When are you going to tell Fluttershy how you feel?"

 Rainbow's face froze for a second. *How'd she know?*